How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each mL of clear, colourless to nearly colourless ophthalmic solution contains 20 mg dorzolamide (as 22.3 mg of dorzolamide hydrochloride) and 5.0 mg timolol (as 6.83 mg of timolol maleate).
+Each mL of clear, colourless-to-nearly-colourless ophthalmic solution contains 20 mg of dorzolamide (as 22.3 mg of dorzolamide hydrochloride) and 5.0 mg of timolol (as 6.83 mg of timolol maleate).
 Nonmedicinal ingredients: benzalkonium chloride (0.0075%), sodium citrate, hydroxyethyl cellulose, sodium hydroxide, mannitol, and water for injection.

-Each mL of clear, colourless to nearly colourless ophthalmic solution contains 20 mg dorzolamide (as 22.3 mg of dorzolamide hydrochloride) and 5.0 mg timolol (6.83 mg of timolol maleate).
+Each mL of clear, colourless-to-nearly-colourless ophthalmic solution contains 20 mg of dorzolamide (as 22.3 mg of dorzolamide hydrochloride) and 5.0 mg of timolol (6.83 mg of timolol maleate).
 Nonmedicinal ingredients: sodium citrate, hydroxyethyl cellulose, sodium hydroxide, mannitol, and water for injection.

 How should I use this medication?